CoorpAcademy/tekacademy/PITCHME.md

 ##How?

-Yarn resolves these issues around versioning and non-determinism by using lockfiles and an install algorithm that is deterministic and reliable.
+Yarn resolves these issues around versioning and non-determinism by using lockfiles and an install algorithm that is **deterministic** and **reliable**.

 #VSLIDE